 Being an Audubon horticultural volunteer is a fun and rewarding way to give back to our community.
 Horticulture volunteers get the opportunity to work and learn as they garden and maintain Audubon Park, Audubon Riverview Park and Woldenberg Park.
 These spaces provide an important opportunity for our community to get outside and get into celebrating the wonders of nature.

-The orientation is held once a month on a Sunday.
+The training is held once a month on Saturday afternoons.
 Each subsequent shadowing shift/working interview is scheduled individually.
 Once you have completed the training and working interview, you will be able to start working as an Audubon horticultural assistant!
 Volunteers are needed Monday through Friday, between 7:30am and 3:00pm.

 Opportunities available to Audubon Horticultural Volunteers include: